Mexican Pasta Surprise

 Place the broth in a large non-stick pan.
 Add the onion, jalapenos and garlic.
 Cook, stirring occasionally until softened, about 5 minutes.
 Stir in the chipotle powder.
-Add the tomatoes, beans and enchilada sauce.
+Add the tomatoes, beans and enchilada sauce (recipe in Sauces).
 Mix well, breaking up the tomatoes slightly.
 Cook, stirring occasionally, for 10 minutes.
 Add the cooked pasta and mix well.
 Ladle mixture into a covered casserole dish.
 Bake covered for 25 minutes.
 Uncover and bake for 5 minutes longer.
 Serve with the cilantro and sour cream to spoon over each individual serving.

 Hint: Cook the pasta until it is just tender.
 Do not overcook.
 This may be prepared ahead of time and refrigerated until baking.
 You will need to add about 10-15 minutes to the baking time.
 Chipotle chili powder is quite spicy.
 If you can't find it or would like a less spicy version, use regular chili powder instead.